-• The Federal Direct Graduate PLUS Loan is available to the graduate students to meet the cost of education not met by other financial aid assistance.
+- The Federal Direct Unsubsidized Stafford Loan is based on the cost of education as well as annual and aggregate loan limits.
+Students do not have to demonstrate financial need to be eligible for this loan.
+Interest on this loan begins to accrue upon disbursement. - The Federal Direct Graduate PLUS Loan is available to the graduate students to meet the cost of education not met by other financial aid assistance.
 Students do not have to demonstrate financial need to apply for this credit-based loan.
 The repayment period on this loan begins 60 days after the loan is fully disbursed.